-Notification of the church of baptism about the fact of confirmation should be made as soon as possible by the pastor of the place where the record of confirmation is retained.
-This notification is to include the name of the recipient and the date of baptism, as well as the place and date of confirmation.
+Notification of the church of Baptism about the fact of Confirmation should be made as soon as possible by the pastor of the place where the record of Confirmation is retained.
+This notification is to include the name of the recipient and the date of Baptism, as well as the place and date of Confirmation.
 The names of the minister, parents and sponsor are not required.
-When a person previously baptized in another Christian communion is received into full communion and confirmed, the church of baptism is not notified.
+When a person previously baptized in another Christian community is received into full communion and confirmed, the church of Baptism is not notified.
 Notification documents should include a "turn around" document to verify notations have been recorded.